milessabin/spray-json-shapeless/README.md

 ## License

-spray-json-shapeless is an Open Source project under the Apache License v2.
+spray-json-shapeless is Free Software under the Apache License v2.

-I would prefer to license under the LPGL because [TypeSafe have set the precedent of closing sources](https://github.com/smootoo/freeslick#history) and it is extremely concerning that this is happening within our community.
+I would prefer a [copyleft][copyleft] license because [TypeSafe have set the precedent of closing sources](https://github.com/smootoo/freeslick#history) and it is extremely concerning that this is happening within our community.
 The best way to fight back is by writing software with a